hawtkin/Dell_Latitude_E5470_Hackintosh/readme.md

 	- Numpad
 	- Trackpoint (hold middle button and use trackpoint to scroll)
 - OS features
+	- iMessage and FaceTime *may* work
-	- iMessage, FaceTime, App Store, iTunes Store
+	- App Store works
 	- AirPlay (audio, videos, screen extend/mirror)
 - Other
-	- CFG Lock can be unlock, [read this](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#disabling-cfg-lock)
+	- CFG Lock can be unlocked, [read this](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#disabling-cfg-lock)
 	- Boot chimes
 ### Not working
 - D-sub port